Dhruv-x7x/PAN-Sharpening-CS754/README.md

 ### **Implemented Methods**

-Currently, the following pan-sharpening method is implemented:
+Currently, the following pan-sharpening methods are implemented:

 -   **Gram-Schmidt:** See the `Gram-Schmidt/` directory for implementation details and results.
+-   **High Pass Filtering :** See the `High Pass Filtering/` directory for implementation details and results.
 ---